Schaefer's theorem for graphs

 \begin{definition} The \emph{dual} of a function $f(x_1,\ldots,x_n)$ on $G$ is the function $-f(-x_1,\ldots,-x_n)$. \end{definition}

 \begin{theorem}[from~\cite{RandomMinOps}] Let $f$ be an essential operation on $G$ preserving $E$ and $N$.
-Then it generates one of the following binary functions. \begin{itemize} \item a canonical injection of type $p_1$ which is balanced; \item a canonical injection of type $\maxi$ which is balanced; \item a canonical injection of type $p_1$ which is $E$-dominated; \item a canonical injection of type $\maxi$ which is $E$-dominated; \item a canonical injection of type $p_1$ which is balanced in the first and $E$-dominated in the second argument; \end{itemize} or one of the duals of the last four operations (the first operation is self-dual). \end{theorem}
+Then it generates one of the following binary functions. \begin{itemize} \item a canonical injection of type $p_1$ which is balanced; \item a canonical injection of type $\maxi$ which is balanced; \item a canonical injection of type $p_1$ which is $E$-dominated; \item a canonical injection of type $\maxi$ which is $E$-dominated; \item a canonical injection of type $p_1$ which is balanced in the first and $E$-dominated in the second argument; \end{itemize} or the dual of a function of the last four classes (the first class is self-dual). \end{theorem}

-It follows from Theorem~\ref{thm:minimal-ops} that indeed, if $H$ does not have a primitive positive definition in a reduct $\Gamma=(V;E,N,\neq,\ldots)$, then $\Gamma$ has one of the binary canonical polymorphisms mentioned in Proposition~\ref{prop:higherArity}.
-To complete the proof of Theorem~\ref{thm:higherArity}, we have to additionally show that when $f$ does not generate a binary injection of type $\mini$ or $\maxi$, it generates a ternary canonical injection of type minority or majority.
+It follows from Theorem~\ref{thm:minimal-ops} that indeed, if $H_1$ does not have a primitive positive definition in a reduct $\Gamma=(V;E,N,\ldots)$, then $\Gamma$ has one of the binary canonical polymorphisms mentioned in Theorem~\ref{thm:higherArity}.
+In order to complete the proof of Theorem~\ref{thm:higherArity}, we have to additionally show that when $f$ does not generate a binary injection of type $\mini$ or $\maxi$, it generates a ternary canonical injection of type minority or majority.
 That is, we have to prove the following.

-\begin{proposition} Suppose that $f$ is an operation on $G$ that preserves the relations $E$ and $N$ and violates the relation $H$.
+\begin{proposition} Suppose that $f$ is an operation on $G$ that preserves the relations $E$ and $N$ and violates the relation $H_1$.
 Then $f$ generates a binary canonical injection of type $\mini$ or $\maxi$, or a ternary canonical injection of type minority or majority. \end{proposition}

 The remainder of Section~\ref{sect:c1} will be devoted to the proof of this proposition.
 This will be achieved by refining the Ramsey-theoretic methods developed in~\cite{RandomMinOps} which are suitable for investigating functions on $G$ in several variables.